nuclearshadow/exercise-guide/README.md

 # Exercise Guide

 A real-time exercise guide application that uses computer vision to track poses and provide feedback.
-The application allows you to record exercise templates and compare your current pose with the recorded template.

 ## Features